P. D. James: Film and television

-During the 1980s, many of James's mystery novels were adapted for television by Anglia Television for the ITV network in the UK.
+During the 1980s and 1990s, many of James's mystery novels were adapted for television by Anglia Television for the ITV network in the UK.
 These productions have been broadcast in other countries, including the US on the PBS network.
 Roy Marsden played Adam Dalgliesh.
 According to James in conversation with Bill Link on 3 May 2001 at the Writer's Guild Theatre, Los Angeles, Marsden "is not my idea of Dalgliesh, but I would be very surprised if he were."
 The BBC adapted Death in Holy Orders in 2003, and The Murder Room in 2004, both as one-off dramas starring Martin Shaw as Dalgliesh.
 In Dalgliesh (2021), Bertie Carvel starred as the titular, enigmatic detective–poet.
 Six episodes, shown as three two-parters, premiered on Acorn TV on 1 November 2021 in the United States followed by a Channel 5 premiere on 4 November in the United Kingdom.
+A further six episodes started to air on Channel 5 in April 2023.

 Her novel The Children of Men (1992) was the basis for the feature film Children of Men (2006), directed by Alfonso Cuarón and starring Clive Owen, Julianne Moore and Michael Caine.
 Despite substantial changes from the book, James was reportedly pleased with the adaptation and proud to be associated with the film.

-A three episode adaptation, Death Comes to Pemberley, written by Juliette Towhidi, was made by Origin Pictures for BBC One.
+A three-episode adaptation of her novel Death Comes to Pemberley, written by Juliette Towhidi, was made into the TV series Death Comes to Pemberley by Origin Pictures for BBC One.
 It was first shown in the UK over three nights from 26 December 2013 as part of the BBC's Christmas schedule and stars Anna Maxwell Martin as Elizabeth, Matthew Rhys as Mr Darcy, Jenna Coleman as Lydia and Matthew Goode as Wickham.